cristiklein/simpy/docs/simpy_intro/basic_concepts.rst

 create new events.
 The *car*'s behaviour is described in an infinite loop.
 Remember, this function is a generator.
 Though it will never terminate, it will pass the control flow back to the simulation once a ``yield`` statement is reached.
-If the yielded event is activate (it occurs), the simulation will resume the function at this statement.
+Once the yielded event is activate ("it occurs"), the simulation will resume the function at this statement.